jamocle/PoorMansThrottle-DIY/docs/PMTPlayer_Audio_Installation_Guide.md

 1. Audio is enabled.
 2. Diesel or Steam is selected.
 3. You used the wiring table for the correct board.
-4. MAX98357A BCLK, LRCLK/WS, and DIN are on the correct GPIOs.
+4. Amplifier BCLK, LRCLK/WS, and DIN are on the correct GPIOs.
-5. MAX98357A has power and ground.
+5. The I2S amplifier has power and ground.
 6. Speaker is connected to the amplifier `+` and `-` outputs.
 7. The microSD card is inserted.
 8. The microSD card uses the format listed in **Section 6**. **Do not use exFAT.**